 Chikako Kotani, who works in the development department at Ito Yogyo, says, “Our pipes with Trelleborg’s integrated seals have a longer spigot and socket, providing enough twirls and the required ‘drawing’ amount.
 These pipes have become popular in the Kinki, Tokai and Kanto districts where many earthquakes occur.”

 The islands of New Zealand are situated astride one of the most active tectonic plate boundaries on Earth.
 From 2010 to 2012, the city of Christchurch was largely destroyed as a result of major earthquakes.
 Besides natural disasters such as these, shallow tremors occur on a regular basis, and these can have a serious effect on infrastructure.
-This is why most counties in New Zealand have switched to relatively flexible PVC-O pipes, fitted with Trelleborg’s unique 576 Anger-Locks.
+This is why most counties in New Zealand have switched to relatively flexible PVC-O pipes, fitted with the unique Trelleborg 576 Anger-Lock.

 Frank O’Callaghan, National Technical Manager at Iplex, one of Trelleborg’s long-term partners in New Zealand, says, “There is simply no such thing as an ‘earthquake-proof’ pipe.
 However, flexible pipes such as our PVC-O pipes with Anger-Lock seals have generally performed well, with significantly fewer breaks and leaks observed compared with other commonly used non-flexible pipes.”